 Morro Bay State Park is a waterfront park on the Morro Bay lagoon in the coastal city of Morro Bay, California.
 One of the major tourist attractions in San Luis Obispo County, Morro Bay State Park is breathtaking with its lagoon and natural bay habitat and immense options for recreation, including hiking, kayaking, fishing, swimming, sunbathing, and much more.
-Morro Bay State Park can be safely marked as a haven for birdwatchers owing to a large population of birds stopping over at the park’s natural habitat.
+Morro Bay State Park can be safely marked as a haven for birdwatchers, owing to a large population of birds stopping over at the park’s natural habitat.
 Its saltwater marshes sit along the park’s northern and eastern edges every winter.
 Over 250 species of birds can be found throughout the year.

 Morro Bay State Park is easy to access by car or RV.
-While in San Luis Obispo County, take either Highway 1 or Highway 101 towards Los Osos and after a few miles of travelling, you will find yourself at the entrance of the park.
-From the town of Morro Bay, it hardly takes 5 minutes to reach the park from Main Street.
+While in San Luis Obispo County, take either Highway 1 or Highway 101 towards Los Osos, and after a few miles of traveling, you will find yourself at the entrance of the park.
+From the town of Morro Bay, it hardly takes five minutes to reach the park from Main Street.
 When on foot, it takes less than half an hour to arrive at the park.
 Piney Way and Pacific Street are a little longer, but both take less than 10 minutes from the town to reach the park.

-Morro Bay State Park has wonderful facilities for campers all year round featuring 120 campsites.
-87 are standard with no hookups, but if you prefer, 28 of these sites give you the option to have water and electric hookups.
-No sewer hookups are available, but restrooms are adequately provided in the campground.
-They are well built and equipped with all the modern-day facilities including flush toilets and showers.
-Dump stations are located throughout the campground.
-Some of the sites are also ADA accessible.
-A maximum of two vehicles per campsite are permitted.
-The maximum vehicle length allowed on a campsite is 35 feet.
+Morro Bay State Park has wonderful facilities for campers all year round, featuring 120 campsites.
+Eighty-seven are standard with no hookups, but if you prefer, 28 of these sites give you the option to have water and electric hookups.
+No sewer hookups are available, but campers may use the restrooms in the campground.
+They are well built and equipped with all the modern-day facilities, including flush toilets and showers.
+Dump stations are also located throughout the campground.
+Some of the sites are ADA accessible.
+A maximum of two vehicles per campsite is permitted, and the maximum vehicle length allowed on a campsite is 35 feet.
 Only eight people per campsite are allowed.
 The campsites are covered in eucalyptus trees and lush green grass that make it look quite picturesque.
 The golf club and marina are situated close to the campground as well to provide plenty of entertainment.
 Sites can be reserved from two days up to six months prior to arrival.
 No campsite can be reserved for more than 14 days.
 Every campsite comes equipped with picnic tables and grills.
 Pets are welcome to stay provided they are on a leash.

 Some sites may be available on a first-come, first-served basis.
 Contact park rangers for more details.

 The Museum of National History is Morro Bay State Park’s most popular tourist stop.
-Visitors, in large number, throng to the museum to get a feel of American geology, oceanography, cultural history, and native lifestyle.
+Visitors, in large numbers, flock to the museum to get a feel of American geology, oceanography, cultural history, and native lifestyle.
 Whether you are a history buff or just an admirer, you will be captivated by the Morro Bay State Park Museum of National History.
 It has something to offer for all age groups like exhibits, informative lectures, puppet shows, nature walks, video displays, and special events.
 The museum is a perfect stop for the whole family during your RV tour of California.